JonahSabri/Alarm/README.md

 ```sh
 ./start.sh
 ```
-For Send Online Status Message Go To A chat And Send /setrealm Command And Relunch Again
+For Send Online Status Message Go To A chat And Send /setrealm Command And Relaunch Again

 # Developers